EdgeTX/lua-reference-guide/overview/lua-basics.md

 # Lua Basics

 ## Introduction

-Lua was chosen for OpenTX, and hence also EdgeTX, because it is a small language designed to be highly extensible by libraries written in C and C++, so it can be integrated into other systems like EdgeTX.
+Lua was chosen for EdgeTX, because it is a small language designed to be highly extensible by libraries written in C and C++, so it can be integrated into other systems like EdgeTX.
 It is also relatively efficient, both in terms of memory and CPU usage, and hence well suited for the radios.

 In addition to the provided libraries, Lua has a very elegant mechanism for loading new Lua code modules during run-time.
 A lot of the elegance comes from the way that the loading mechanism meshes with another concept supported by Lua: first class functions with closures.

+The [Lua 5.2 Reference Manual](https://www.lua.org/manual/5.2/manual.html) helpful, both if you want to learn more about Lua, and if you want to search for answers to specific questions.

 ## First Class Functions